 Based on all the research and tests we have conducted here at Restore Privacy, we basically recommend avoid all free VPN apps.
 In other words, all of the free VPN apps in the Google and Apple stores should just be avoided.

 Various studies and our own research show that free VPN apps are dangerous and insecure.
+Recent news also confirms the risks of free VPN apps, which can deliver malware.
 If you care about your privacy and security, you should consider other options.

 So now that we covered some free VPNs to avoid, let’s answer a few questions: